mswjs/msw/README.md

 msw create <rootDir>
 ```

 > Replace `rootDir` with the relative path to your server's root directory (i.e. `msw create public`).
-In case you can't execute `msw` directly, try `node_modules/.bin/msw` as a local alternative.
+When installed MSW locally, execute `node_modules/.bin/msw` command instead.

-This is going to copy the Mock Service Worker to the specified `rootDir`, so it could be served as a static file from your server.
-This makes it possible to be registered from the client application.
+This is going to copy the Mock Service Worker file to the specified `rootDir` location, so it's served as a static file by your server.
+This makes it possible for the browser to register the referenced service worker.

+#### Where is my "root" directory?

+This is usually the build directory of your application (`build/`, `public/` or `dest/`).
+This directory is often *committed to Git*, so should be the Mock Service Worker.
+Otherwise you could integrate service worker generation as a part of your build step.

-### 3. Use
+### 3. Define mocks

-Location of the mocks declaration doesn't matter.
-It's recommended, however, to place them into a separate module, which you would import on demand.
+First, create a mocking definition file:

 ```js
 // app/mocks.js